Center for Environmental Economics – Montpellier (CEE-M)

 Doctoral school:Economics and Management

-TheAIRCOVproject (Impact of Fine Particles on COVID-19: an economic approach) is a research project conducted by the University of Montpellier.
-Its objective is to assess whether high exposure to fine particle pollution (PM) increases the risk of death or hospitalization related to COVID-19.
+TheAIRCOVproject (Impact of Fine Particles on COVID-19: An Economic Approach) is a research initiative led by the University of Montpellier.
+Its objective is to assess whether high exposure to fine particulate matter (PM) pollution increases the risk of COVID-19-related deaths or hospitalizations.

 To this end, the project uses anonymized health data from theNational Health Data System (SNDS), covering the period from 2015 to 2021.
-This data includes deaths, hospitalizations, vaccinations, and COVID-19 screenings, analyzed at the municipal level, by age and gender.
+This data includes, in particular, deaths, hospitalizations, vaccinations, and COVID-19 testing, analyzed at the municipal level, by age, and by gender.

 The research is conducted in a secure environment that complies with CNIL requirements.
-The data is stored for four years, with a possible two-year extension, and then deleted.
+The data is retained for four years, with a possible extension of two years, and then deleted.